Heating Equipment Market Analysis by Mordor Intelligence

 By Fuel Type: Electricity Leads as Hydrogen Hedges

-Electricity-based systems held 54.72% fuel share in 2025, reflecting cheap hydro in Scandinavia and Quebec and falling rooftop solar costs.
+Electricity-based systems held 54.72% market share in 2025, reflecting cheap hydro in Scandinavia and Quebec and falling rooftop solar costs.
 Natural gas lingers where pipeline access keeps delivered cost lower than retail power.
 Oil use shrinks as subsidies vanish, while biomass boilers serve off-grid sites with forestry residues.

-Hydrogen-ready models grow at 6.63% CAGR, hedging grid decarbonization.
+Hydrogen-ready models grow at a 6.63% CAGR, hedging grid decarbonization.
 Bosch launched a boiler certified for 100% hydrogen yet deployable today on gas networks, offering owners forward compatibility.
 Viessmann’s burner can convert in two hours, minimizing downtime once 20% blending becomes standard.
 Economics depend on green-hydrogen price trajectories that IRENA expects below USD 2/kg by 2030, a threshold that could reset comparative fuel costs.

 By Technology: Air-Source Units Accelerate, Condensing Boilers Hold Installed Base